-Seeking immediate medical attention is very helpful because it establishes a baseline shortly after the accident.
+As any Boca Raton car accident lawyer will tell you, seeking immediate medical attention is very helpful because it establishes a baseline shortly after the accident.
 Then appropriate follow-up care can be scheduled, but without documenting the physical trauma that the person sustained as quickly as possible after the car accident can lead to problems later on because the defense is going to argue that they are not really hurt if they waited or refused treatment.
-Refusing medical treatment can be a detrimental mistake in a Boca Raton car accident case, and it is important for an individual to take care of themselves following their accident.
+Refusing medical treatment can be a detrimental mistake in a car accident case, and it is important for an individual to take care of themselves following their accident.

 Seeking Medical Attention

 When an individual is involved in a traumatic event, a person’s body goes into shock and that shock means a person is traumatized, but in defense of the body, the body releases certain chemicals, endorphins and adrenaline, to keep them going until the immediate trauma has passed.
 That is why there are amazing occurrences that happen after an accident where people are able to move cars or do things that would otherwise seem inhuman, it is because all these chemicals are coursing through the person’s veins.

 These chemicals released by the body take a day or two to wear off so sometimes people are not seeking immediate medical attention, because they do not feel that bad, but as the hours and days go by, typically 24 to 48 hours, the pain and discomfort symptoms will manifest themselves more and more, which will drive the client to seek medical attention.